 Yes you’ll need technical bias, but we’re looking for more than that.
 We want you to have the curiosity to ask questions and explore new ideas.
 You must be keen to contribute to our team environment, and collaborate with anyone around our business.

-Complete our short application form, which includes questions about why you’d like to join us and what you think makes us tick.
-Then attach your CV and a covering letter.
+Complete our short online application form, which includes questions about why you’d like to join us and what you think you could bring to the role.
+Then attach your CV.

-We’ll invite you to our Edinburgh office for an interview with one of our HR team as well as one of our IT professionals.
+If selected, you’ll be invited for a first interview with our Application Development professionals.
 We’ll run through your CV with you, talk about the academic and professional choices that you’ve made so far, together with some competency-based questions.

 I was impressed by the wide array of advanced technologies that Baillie Gifford were applying to the applications used within the firm.
 Some of the languages are used widely within web development today and weren’t introduced to me as part of my degree course, so that really piqued my interest.
 Reading up around the company, I also discovered that Baillie Gifford are researching the different applications of AI.
 This is an area that really interests me, so I decided to apply to their graduate scheme.

 I’m currently working in the Emerging Technologies Team on a Robotic Process Automation (RPA) project.
 The team are trialing a number of different processes which they believe could benefit the firm if automated.
 In some cases, repetitive manual tasks are involved and over 32 spreadsheets must be populated, and so bot technology is used to collect data, then format and upload it.
 This project has been of particular benefit to the Marketing Intelligence team as the data being collected directly affects many operations in the firm.